mcarvin8/xml-disassembler/README.md

 - postPurge:        Delete the XML file after disassembling it.

 - ignorePath:       Path to an XML disassembly ignore file.
-- format:           File format for the disassembled files ("xml", "json", "json5", "yaml") Defaults to "xml" if the format isn't supported or provided.
+- format:           File format for the disassembled files ("xml", "json", "json5", "toml", "yaml") Defaults to "xml" if the format isn't supported or provided.
 */
 import { DisassembleXMLFileHandler } from "xml-disassembler";